baschenbrenner/kenken-cli/README.md

 6. Program a has won function that evaluates the win and gives the option to reset and start again.
 7. Figure out a way to track stats for a user, including games attempted, games won, and (stretch) time for each win

+Expected flow for CLI:
+1) welcome message, prompt for name
+2) if name already exists ask if they want to continue as that user
+3) if name doesn't exist, create a new user and print explanations

+from 2)
+ if yes, print list of options
+ if no, exit from game

+list of options
+play game,
+review game,
+continue game